-Graham was born and raised in St George in regional Queensland in 1966 and is the seventh of ten children.
+Graham was born in St George in Queensland in 1966, the seventh of ten children.
 He received a Diploma of Teaching in 1985 and taught high school English for eleven years in state and Catholic schools.

 Growing up in a small country town gave Graham a strong sense of community.

-He joined the Labor Party because of the party’s strong commitment to fairness, equity and opportunity for all.
+He joined the Labor Party because of the Party’s strong commitment to fairness, equality and an opportunity for all.